-2.5.9 GRANNY FLATS
+2.5.9 GRANNY FLATS TEMPORARY GARDEN SUITES

-A 'granny flat', garden suite, mobile home or similar secondary dwellings may be permitted for up to 10 years for family members provided such units are designed to be portable and removed from the lands, or readily converted to non-residential use, upon no longer being required for their intended occupants.
+A 'granny flat', garden suite, mobile home or similar secondary temporary dwellings may be permitted for up to 10 20 years for family members provided such units are designed to be subordinate in size than the main dwelling, portable and removed from the lands, or readily converted to a non-residential use, upon no longer being required for their intended occupants.
 The lands shall be sufficiently large to accommodate the dwelling and its required services and measures taken, if necessary, to ensure compatibility with neighbouring uses.
-A Temporary Use By-law shall be required in accordance with the Planning Act along with an agreement with the Municipality which addresses occupancy of the dwelling, its removal or conversion to other uses at the end of the prescribed period and the posting of security to ensure due performance.